eklimcz-zz/ID-Reference-Material/Frameworks/README.md

 * [OnComplete CallBack](http://jsfiddle.net/eklimcz/PRS5k/ "Showing chained animations with onComplete callback") - Showing chained animations with onComplete callback.

 ##Bootstrap
-* [Grid Layout](http://jsfiddle.net/eklimcz/TuW2R/ "example showing how to layout a page in bootstrp") - example showing how to layout a page in bootstrp
+* [Grid Layout](http://jsfiddle.net/eklimcz/TuW2R/ "example showing how to layout a page in bootstrp") - example showing how to layout a page in bootstrap

+* [Framework Mashup](http://jsfiddle.net/eklimcz/SH4qY/ "example showing how to mashup bootstrap with other frameworks") - example showing how to mashup bootstrap with other frameworks